pranit204/Machine-Learning-and-AI/NLP/README - Interactive Streamlit App.md

 **Cloud Setup:**

-The app is deployed on Streamlit Cloud.
+The app is deployed and live on Streamlit Cloud.
 Access the live demo here: https://machine-learning-and-ai-4muysgpxef4nbknvg7unex.streamlit.app/

 **Key Features:**